iameas/artemis/README.md

 ## Acknowledgments

-- Thanks to the developers and AI experts who are making Artemis Kim smarter every day.
+- Thanks to the developers and AI experts who are making Artemis smarter every day.
 - Special thanks to the communities behind the technologies we use, such as TensorFlow, PyTorch, and others.